DermNet provides Google Translate, a free machine translation service. Note that this may not provide an exact translation in all languages

 Allergic contact dermatitis to nitrile is usually due to allergy to rubber accelerators used to manufacture nitrile rubber gloves .
 These include thiurams, dithiocarbamates, and mercaptobenzothiazole .

-Hypersensitivity may also be due to acrylonitrile, but this is extremely rare.
+Hypersensitivity may also be due to acrylonitrile, but this is extremely rare, and acrylonitrate more commonly causes an irritant contact dermatitis.
 Acrylonitrile is a small molecule that can easily penetrate the skin, and has been recognised as a potent toxin and sensitiser [1,4,5].

 Allergic contact dermatitis is often diagnosed after taking a detailed clinical history and examining the patient carefully.

 Treatment of contact dermatitis involves avoiding exposure to nitrile and topical medical treatment.